dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 The appearance of a <xref:Microsoft.Maui.Controls.RadioButton> is defined by the type of data assigned to the `RadioButton.Content` property:

 - When the `RadioButton.Content` property is assigned a `string`, it will be displayed on each platform, horizontally aligned next to the radio button circle.
-- When the `RadioButton.Content` is assigned a `View`, it will be displayed on supported platforms (iOS, Windows), while unsupported platforms will fallback to a string representation of the `View` object (Android).
+- When the `RadioButton.Content` is assigned a <xref:Microsoft.Maui.Controls.View>, it will be displayed on supported platforms (iOS, Windows), while unsupported platforms will fallback to a string representation of the <xref:Microsoft.Maui.Controls.View> object (Android).
 In both cases, the content is displayed horizontally aligned next to the radio button circle.
-- When a `ControlTemplate` is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a `View` can be assigned to the `RadioButton.Content` property on all platforms.
+- When a `ControlTemplate` is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a <xref:Microsoft.Maui.Controls.View> can be assigned to the `RadioButton.Content` property on all platforms.
 For more information, see [Redefine RadioButton appearance](#redefine-radiobutton-appearance).

 ### Display string-based content